 - Yield, the intended weight of the final shot.
 These vary based on the choice of coffee, roaster, age, blend or single origin.

 Lighter roast coffees from particular origins and plantations can be brewed with higher yields using lower doses.
-Storage is oft overlooked for its importance.
-Purchasing good coffee from nearby roasters is a must and sorting the beans in cool, dry places is preferred.
+Storage is often overlooked for its importance.
+Purchasing good coffee from nearby roasters is a must and storting the beans in cool, dry places is preferred.
 Putting coffee in the fridge is a hell worthy sin.

 RATIOS & RECIPES

 Ratios work by taking the doses & roughly multiplying it.

 - For instance, a 1:1 ratio will have roughly the same weight of liquid coffee extracted as the used amount of dry coffee used to brew it -- called a ristretto in older terms.

 - Following this, an espresso will have a 1:2+ ration, where the yield can be up to & more than twice the dose.

 - Finally a lungo will have roughly three times the amount extracted for than the amount ground, 1:3.